imranismail/metalogger-rb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/metalogger.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/imranismail/metalogger/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/imranismail/metalogger-rb.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/imranismail/metalogger-rb/blob/master/CODE_OF_CONDUCT.md).

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).

 ## Code of Conduct

-Everyone interacting in the metalogger project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/metalogger/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the metalogger project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/imranismail/metalogger-rb/blob/master/CODE_OF_CONDUCT.md).